How to Pair Heirloom Tomatoes with Wine

 Food and wine pairings, especially tricky ones, can become such a center of focus that we can lose sight of one of the main reasons we take the time and make the effort to bring beautiful elements together on a table.
 The memories we create with friends around our tables are heirlooms of a different – and a most important – nature.

 So, enough with the planning!
-Shop, cook, sit and toast with your near and dear ones or scoop up tickets for the Kendall-Jackson 20th Annual Heirloom Tomato Festival on September 24th, 2016 or the special Farm-to-Table dinner on September 23rd, 2016.
-The festival is working on become a sort of heirloom, too, celebrating 20 years of feasting with family and friends on these unique tomatoes.
+Shop, cook, sit and toast with your near and dear ones or scoop up tickets to the next Kendall-Jackson Farm-to-Table Dinner.
 Until the next post, “Santé!”